Network-Technology-Academy-Institute/DataVisualization_kentdlee/index.rst

 Welcome to Data Visualization.
 In this course you learn how to manipulate and visualize data to learn from it.
 You learn from data when you are able to classify new instances or make predictions based on previous experience.
 We'll be studying many example of data visualization and we'll look at getting data into the right format to be analyzed.

-We'll start with some Python programming.
+An excellent textbook is "Data Visualisation: A Handbook for Data Driven Design" by Andy Kirk.
+The text covers many of the principles and ideas necessary for good data analysis and visualization.
+This website will outline some of his principles.
+More details can be found in his text.

 Python Programming
 ---------------------

+We'll start with some Python programming.
 Please take a look at these videos on Python programming.
 Watch them up through the video on reading XML files in chapter 4.
 You can also consult the following websites for additional background on programming with Python.